TungstenTransformation/KTScripts/Copy Zones to Table.md

 * Give the Table Locator a table model that matches the "Columns" in the AZL.
 * Copy the Script into the Class Script
 * Test the AZL.
-* Test the Table Locator. *if you don't **directly** test the Table Locator after the AZL, the designer my "forget" the AZL results.*
+* Test the Table Locator. *if you don't **directly** test the Table Locator after the AZL, the designer may "forget" the AZL results.*

 *Note: Both the Table Locator and the Advanced Zone Locator store their results within Alternatives(0)*